-Ten years later, I accepted an opportunity to pastor a small congregation in Brentwood, Tennessee: New Hope Community Church.
+Ten years later, in 1987, I accepted an opportunity to pastor a small congregation in Brentwood, Tennessee: New Hope Community Church.
 At that time, 20 families composed the core group of members.
-I spent 27 years as the senior pastor and saw growth include two new building projects and an average attendance of over 500 on Sunday morning worship during that time.
-Through the years, New Hope gave hundreds of thousands of dollars to oversea and local missions.
-One year, it provided nearly a quarter of million dollars and helped establish New Hope Bible College, an English-speaking school training pastors from all over India.
+I spent 27 years as the senior pastor and saw growth, including two new building projects and an average attendance of 500 in Sunday morning worship.
+Through the years, New Hope gave hundreds of thousands of dollars to overseas and local missions.
+One year, it provided a quarter of a million dollars and helped establish New Hope Bible College, an English-speaking school training pastors from all over India.

-My wife, Cathy, and I married in 1976.
-We have two children, Joel, along with his wife, Joanna, and Laura and her husband, Justin.
-We are also proud of 6 granddaughters all in their preteen years.
+Cathy, the unsung hero, confidant, and strength of my life, married in 1976.
+We have two children, Joel and his wife, Joanna, and Laura and her husband, Justin.
+We are also proud of six beautiful granddaughters.

 Joshua 1:8 continues to be a guiding truth for my life: “Do not let this Book of the Law depart from your mouth; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.”
 NIV